 The Housing Authority filed a motion for summary judgment claiming that Plaintiff did not comply with the Maryland Local Government Tort Claims Act.
 Plaintiff agreed there was not strict compliance with the Act.
 But she argued, “I was a toddler when I should have provided notice, for crying out loud.”
 Of course, I’m making that up.
 But she should have been able to make that argument in a more just world.

-Anyway, what she did argue is that while she did not strictly comply, the claim should continue because she substantially complied with the LGTGA’s notice requirement.
+Anyway, what she argued is that while she did not strictly comply, the claim should continue because she substantially complied with the LGTGA’s notice requirement.
 What did she do?
 Her mother gave her lead results to a Housing Authority representative.
 So the trial court concluded that since the Defendant received the child’s elevated blood-lead results, it was not exactly a stretch that it would get sued.
-It also gave the Defendant the ability to investigate the allegations in a timely fashion which is what the LGTGA is supposed to give them.
+It also gave the Defendant the ability to investigate the allegations in a timely fashion, which is what the LGTGA is supposed to give them.
 The court said this was not a substantial compliance notice question.

 So Plaintiff loses?
-No, I already told you Plaintiff wins.
+No, I already told you, Plaintiff wins.
 There is also a “good cause” exception in lead paint cases.
 Why?
 Because of cases like this where someone tries to take away a child’s damages from a brain injury that could have been avoided because, as a child, they did not provide notice.
-Here, the standard is abuse of discretion.
+Here, the standard is an abuse of discretion.
 That’s a tough nut to crack and the Housing Authority can’t crack it.
-The court used basically the same facts and said that while it is not substantial compliance, it is certainly not an abuse of discretion to say that it is good cause.
+The court used basically the same facts and said that while it is not substantial compliance, it is not an abuse of discretion to say that it is a good cause.

 I was not planning on writing about this case because the holding only applies to lead paint cases against municipalities, which is almost always the Baltimore Housing Authority.
-But a win is a win and I just felt like writing about it.
+But a win is a win, and I just felt like writing about it.